 Or take the westbound Piccadilly Line to Uxbridge (approx 45-50 mins from Earl’s Court station).

-You can then take a taxi or bus (see above for recommended bus services) to the Brunel campus.
+You can then take a taxi or bus (see above for recommended bus services) to our campus.

 West Drayton (First Great Western Link) is the nearest mainline station, approx 1.5 miles from the campus.

 Services run from London Paddington (approx 20 mins journey time) or from the West (Bristol).
 From West Drayton station you can take one of the following buses towards Uxbridge: 222 (alight Cowley Road), U5 (alight Station Road), or U3 (alight Cleveland Road).